helenalabs/working-with-ai-principles/README.md

 I value dialogue that is clear, grounded, and iterative.
 Complex ideas should unfold in steps, not overwhelm in volume.

-The goal is not fast answers, but better understanding.
+The goal is not fast answers, but deeper understanding.

 I see AI as a tool for extending human reasoning: helping reveal patterns, test ideas, and connect intuition with structure.